Skip to content

 How long does a notarized power of attorney last?

-Can you get a power of attorney after death?
+Can a power of attorney close a bank account after death?

 Still have questions about what happens to a power of attorney upon death?

-The fiduciary misconduct attorneys at Keystone Law Group specialize in uncovering and litigating cases of power of attorney abuse after death.
+The probate litigation attorneys at Keystone Law Group specialize in uncovering and litigating cases of power of attorney abuse after death.

 Agents engaged in misconduct often go to great lengths to hide their actions, making it essential to have a skilled attorney on your side.
 Our experienced team is adept at swiftly identifying and stopping power of attorney abuse after death, as well as working to reverse any harm it may have caused.